AndyObtiva/puts_debuggerer/README.md

 Debuggers are great!
 They help us troubleshoot complicated programming problems by inspecting values produced by code, line by line.
 They are invaluable when trying to understand what is going on in a large application composed of thousands or millions of lines of code.

-In day-to-day test-driven development and simple debugging though, a puts statement can be a lot quicker in revealing what is going on than halting execution completely just to inspect a single value or a few.
+In day-to-day test-driven development and simple app debugging though, a puts statement can be a lot quicker in revealing what is going on than halting execution completely just to inspect a single value or a few.
 This is certainly true when writing the simplest possible code that could possibly work, and running a test every few seconds or minutes.
-Problem is you need to locate puts statements in large output logs, know which methods were invoked, find out what variable names are being printed, and see nicely formatted output.
+Still, there are a number of problems with puts debugging, like difficulty in locating puts statements in a large output log, knowing which methods were invoked, identifying which variables were printed, and seeing the content of structured hashes and arrays in an understandable format.

 Enter puts_debuggerer!
 A guilt-free puts debugging Ruby gem FTW that prints file names, line numbers, code statements, headers, footers, stack traces, and formats output nicely courtesy of [awesome_print](https://rubygems.org/gems/awesome_print).